Cyberattack forces Iran steel company to halt production

 Founded before Iran’s 1979 Islamic Revolution, the company for decades afterward had some production lines supplied by German, Italian and Japanese companies.
 Service has been continuous except during the catastrophic Iran-Iraq war of the 1980s, when Iraqi dictator Saddam Hussein sent his army across the border.

-However, crushing sanctions on Iran over its nuclear program has forced the company to reduce its dependence on foreign parts.
+However, crushing sanctions on Iran over its nuclear program have forced the company to reduce its dependence on foreign parts.

 The government considers steel a crucial sector.
 Iran is the leading producer of steel in the Middle East and among the top 10 in the world, according to the World Steel Association.
 Its iron ore mines provide raw materials for domestic production and are exported to dozens of countries, including Italy, China and the United Arab Emirates.